-Your tyres take serious punishment during winter months when the roads are gritted and there is more debris around.
+Your tyres take serious punishment when the roads are gritted and there is more debris around.
 This debris can be a mix of gritting salt, mud, oil, stones etc which makes traction difficult.

 Simple tips like checking your tyre pressure versus your owners manual, checking that there are no bulges on the tyre sides walls, checking that there is no uneven wear etc is all necessary to have a safe journey.